-Slaughter and May prides itself on standing slightly apart from everyone else – note the “and” rather than “&” in its name and the policy of not disclosing financial results.
-Certainly there can’t be many City law firms that still have a dining room where every partner has their own pigeonhole and napkin.
-But it’s also a modern and relatively enlightened place, with a diverse trainee intake (Slaughters hired from 35 different universities last year) and a strong commitment to meritocracy.
+Slaughter and May prides itself on standing slightly apart from the crowd — note the ‘and’ rather than ‘&’ in its name and the policy of not disclosing financial results.
+Certainly, there can’t be many City law firms that still have a legendary dining room where every partner has their own pigeonhole and napkin.
+But it’s also a modern and relatively enlightened place, with a fairly diverse trainee intake (a scan of Slaughters’ trainee profiles on LinkedIn shows that the firm hires from a wider range of universities than many) and a strong commitment to meritocracy.

-Of course, all the pigeonhole and napkin stuff works an absolute treat in helping to foster a mystique that casts Slaughter and May as the Real Madrid of the legal world.
-Profit per equity partner is rumoured to be the highest in Europe at over £2 million, but no one knows for sure.
+Of course, all the pigeonhole and napkin stuff works an absolute treat in helping foster a mystique that casts Slaughter and May as the Real Madrid of the legal world.
+Profit per equity partner is rumoured to be one of the highest in Europe with estimations ranging from £2 million to £3.5 million, but no one knows for sure.
 And the firm’s lawyers are said to offer a level of legal insight that is perhaps beaten only by leading commercial barristers.
 Such chatter naturally attracts the slightly nerdy academic types upon whom Slaughters has built its name.
-The firm that supposedly shuns marketing – until a couple of years ago its partners ran its press office – is an absolute master of the art.

 For this graft, London NQs take home a healthy £125,000, on par with all of the outfit’s Magic Circle rivals.
 Salary isn’t everything here, however, insiders still considering “prestige” a major perk of working at the firm.